 Provide evidence of reasoned advice, undertake valuations on and write reports in relation to all matters relating to provision of power, water, pipelines, other third party or communications infrastructure.
-Examples of knowledge comprised within this level are:

 - Providing strategic advice on complex elements of the subject including dispute resolution. - Preparing and providing strategic advice on unusual or challenging cases.